mjknj18/Hawaii-Climate-Analysis/README.md

 #### Precipitation Analysis

-1. Calculate year-long range from last available record in database.
+1. Calculate the year-long range from last available record in database.
 2. Query precipitation data for dates within that range and sort records from oldest to newest.
 3. Plot the precipitation data for that date range.
 4. Calculate summary statistics for precipitation data.